Legal Insights with Andrea Johnstone: Roblox Lawsuit Attorney Q&A

 Is This a Class Action or an Individual Case?

-This is not a class action; this is a Multi-District Litigation (MDL).
-An MDL is a large group of individual cases that share common core facts and issues but are consolidated before one judge for efficiency.
-Each client still maintains their own individual case with their own specific circumstances.
+This is not a class action.
+As of December 2025, individual claims will be consolidated into a Multi-District Litigation (MDL).
+An MDL groups individual cases with common facts before one judge for efficiency, rather than litigating them separately across multiple courts.
+Each client still retains their own individual case, focused on their specific circumstances.

 What Are the Latest Updates in the Roblox Litigation?